Religion

 Scout Troop and Cub Pack welcomes all youth regardless of religion,

-requires Youth Protection training (YPT) for all Scouting volunteers.
+Youth Protection training (YPT) for all Scouting volunteers.
 Our Troop requests that at least one parent

 of each Scout take the training.
+Anyone

-Anyone may review or complete the training by going to http://my.scouting.org (you must create a free account in order that BSA can keep
+may review or complete the training by going to http://my.scouting.org (you must create a free account in order that BSA can keep

 track of your progress or completion of the course).
 In addition, Adult Scout Leaders are